Azure/bicep-reps/active/0006-extensibility-support-for-deployment-stacks.md

   },
   "extensionConfigs": {
     "k8s": {
-      "auth": {
+      "namespace": {
+        "value": "default"
+      },
       "kubeConfig": {
-          "keyVaultReference": {
-            "keyVault": {
-              "id": "/..."
-            },
+        "source": "KeyVault",
+        "resource": "/subscriptions/.../resourceGroups/.../Microsoft.KeyVault/vaults/...",
         "secretName": "myKubeConfig"
-          }
       },
       // OR
       "kubeConfig": {
-          "apiReference": {
-            "method": "POST",
+        "source": "Resource",
-            "armResourceId": "/subscriptions/.../resourceGroups/.../Microsoft.ContainerService/managedClusters/...",
+        "resource": "/subscriptions/.../resourceGroups/.../Microsoft.ContainerService/managedClusters/...",
-            "apiVersion": "2024-02-01",
-            "action": "listClusterAdminCredentials",
-            "query": "a=1&b=2",
-            "responseValuePath": "kubeconfigs[0].value"
-          }
-        }
+        "credentialType": "Admin"
       },
-      "namespace": {
+      // OR
+      "kubeConfig": { // NOT allowed for stack deployments "source": "Custom",
-        "value": "default"
+        "value": "Some literal value"
       }
     }
   }
 }
 ```

-The above format effectively defines the signature of the `"extensionConfigs"` object accepted by the deployment PUT API.
+The above format defines the signature of the `"extensionConfigs"` object accepted by the deployment PUT API.
+The
-The `"extensionConfigs"` object is a mapping of extension aliases (as defined in the deployment template) to extension
+`"extensionConfigs"` object is a mapping of extension aliases (as defined in the deployment template) to extension
 configurations.
 Each extension configuration is an object.
-The properties of the object are defined by the extension schema.
+The properties of the object are defined by the extension
-For example, the Kubernetes extension defines `auth.kubeConfig` and `namespace`.
-The values of the properties are an
+schema.
+For example, the Kubernetes extension defines `kubeConfig` and `namespace`.
+Non-secure properties values are
-object with 3 different possible properties, all mutually exclusive from each other:

-1. `"value"`: a literal value (string, number, bool, object, etc)
-1. `"keyVaultReference"`: a reference to a key vault secret
-1. `"apiReference"`: a reference to ARM resource API output
+provided as an object with a `"value"` property for the actual value.
+Secure properties are provided in the reference
+object format described in the Bicep design section.

 #### Nested deployment extension configurations

 The format of the `"extensionConfigs"` deployment property is different for nested deployments because they are part of
 a deployment template.
-The structure is the same except extension configurations are language expressions.
-The actual
+The structure is the same except extension configurations object property values can be language
-extension configuration is derived from the language expression, so it must resolve to a valid configuration object for
-the corresponding extension.
-The derived root object will have an `"auth"` property for any secure properties defined
-by the extension configuration schema.
-The rest of the root object's properties will be non-secure properties as defined
-by the extension configuration schema.
+expressions.

 Below is an example ARM template followed by specifications for each property.
 Only REP relevant data is shown.